Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/README.md

 const documents = [
   "Redmond is a city in King County, Washington, United States, located 15 miles east of Seattle.", "I need to take my cat to the veterinarian.",
-  "I will travel to South America in the summer."
+  "I will travel to South America in the summer.",
 ];

 async function main() {